austin-pereira/build-with-me-draft/README.md

 ---

 **If you’d like to read, comment, or share your perspective,** please do!
 I’m here to learn and grow with you.
+Also here is how this open source project will go.
+I will teach how 100 million projects are build. this is focused on young entrepreneurs in day of AI Currently I will be writing things.
+The idea is to utilize AI to make it fun to go along.

 **Let’s build something that matters.**

+Here is the template

+---
+title: "Day X: [Your Title / Focus]"
+date: YYYY-MM-DD
+---

+**Thoughts:**
+(Your reflections, what you’re feeling, noticing, or wondering today.)

+**Problems:**
+(The challenges or questions you’re grappling with.)

+**New Insights:**
+(What clicked today?
+What did you learn, notice, or realize?)

+**Actions (Planned & Done):**
+✅ Action 1 you took
+✅ Action 2 you took
+🔲 Action 3 you’re planning to take
+🔲 Any other future actions

+**References / Inspiration:**
+- Reference 1 (article, video, conversation, etc.)
+- Reference 2
+- Book / podcast you found helpful